The Best Preschools & Kindergartens In Hong Kong

 English Schools Foundation

-Curriculum: An International Baccalaureate Primary Years Programme curriculum planned around units of enquiry and structured upon principles of good early-years education.
+Curriculum: An International Baccalaureate (IB) Primary Years Programme curriculum planned around units of inquiry and structured upon principles of good early years education.
 Early literacy and numeracy are integral to the programme.
 Putonghua is the specialist language and is integrated into the programme.

-Campus and facilities: ESF has five kindergartens: Abacus, Hillside, Tsing Yi, Wu Kai Sha and Tung Chung.
+Campus and facilities: English Schools Foundation (ESF) operates five kindergartens: Abacus, Hillside, Tsing Yi, Wu Kai Sha and Tung Chung.
 All classrooms are well equipped with age-appropriate education and technology resources.
 The exciting indoor and outdoor play areas promote the development of children’s gross motor skills while challenging children to develop and stretch themselves.

 Competitive advantage: ESF educates children from diverse backgrounds, making for truly international settings at its schools.
 The highly interactive learning environment and play-based curriculum encourages children to learn through hands-on experience and enquiry.